ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-12-22-best-practices-organization-qa-process-software-development-project.md

 ### Filters

 Filters are designed for a quick selection of tickets by some criteria.
 Queries for Jira filters are written in JQL (Jira Query Language).
 Using the right filter, we can get the exact subset of tickets we need.
-Filters are separate objects in Jira (they are named “stored filters”) which can be reused and shared among users.
+Filters are separate objects in Jira (they are named "stored filters") which can be reused and shared among users.
 But what is more valuable for us, a filter can also be presented as an HTTP link and thus be embedded into the description of a ticket.

 ### Cloning